REACH-WoU/cleaning_template/README.md

 ### Geospatial checks

+#### Fake accuracy check
 The spatial checks section checks for interviews with 0 geo coordinate precision.
 If these are present in the data, this may mean that the interviewer has installed a fake gps app onto their phone and has used it to fake the interview.
+#### Indicated point within polygon check
 If you've conducted polygon sampling and didn't include the check for wheter the collected datapoint lies within the polyon where it's supposed to be colleced you'll need to specify the following:
 - `geo_column` - the name of the column that holds your coordinates (in the data)
 - `polygon_file` - the path to the your `.json` polygon file.
 This should be a file that holds the polygons of your sampling unit (settlements, hromadas or custom polygons, depending on what you need)